I used to love doing Electone arrangements.

-Since returning to the Electone in 2008, I’ve been regularly toying with the idea of doing arrangements again.
-And I ended up … doing not even one.
-Laziness and other time commitments are naturally the primary culprits, but in my defence, I would highlight it was also due to the task not being as streamlined as I thought it would be with current technologies.
+Since returning to the Electone in 2008, I have regularly toyed with the idea of doing arrangements again.
+I ended up … not finishing even one.
+Laziness and distractions are naturally the primary culprits, but in my defence, I would highlight it was also due to the task not being as streamlined as I thought it would be with current technologies.
 Despite all sorts of notation software available online, very few fully cater to the Electone style of notation.
 This is made worse by the unique symbols increasingly use in Electone arrangements.
 Memory buttons, sequence notes, 2nd Pedal, Aftertouch, S.A., and the likes of.
-Not to say these are completely undoable in the current software available, but it’s just tedious.
+Not that these are completely undoable with the current softwares available, but it’s just tedious.
 Actually, it is often far more tedious than just writing it out with a pencil.

 Yeah.
 The good old pencil.
 And rulers and erasers.
-The companions of all homemade Electone arrangements.
+The requisites for all homemade Electone arrangements.

 And slanting lines.
 Uneven stems.
 Blotches from repeated erasing.
 Oh gosh!
 I spilt cola on my manuscript!!!

 … … … What excuses have I been giving myself?
 Shameful!
-What happened to my perseverance from back then?!
+What happened to my perseverance from the 80s?!

 So yes!
 I’ve given myself a good kick and finally gotten down to finishing an arrangement.

-For the song, which is very important for I so needed it to sustain my determination, I chose the opening theme from my favourite television series EVER.
-The first season of Wonder Woman from 1975.
+As for the song, which is very important for I needed it to sustain my determination, I chose the opening theme from my favourite television series EVER.
+The opening theme for the first season of Wonder Woman from 1975.

-This is also, of course, to coincide with Diana’s return to the big screen this week.
-To also coincide with the movie review theme of this blog.
+Naturally, this is also to coincide with Diana’s return to the big screen this week.
 Oh!
 How long we fanboys have waited for this.
 How long I’ve waited!

 (The registration is in a .zip file.
 You’d need to unzip this and extract the files within to a folder on your USB)